 The merchant bank sends the approval message for your credit card purchase, the receipt prints, you sign, and you can leave with your purchase.
 When you use your card’s EMV chip, the merchant is not required to obtain your signature.

-Typically, at the end of the day, the merchant transmits a batched list of all the credit card transactions that have been made that day and sends them to their bank.
-Some merchants settle transactions individually in real time as they occur, rather than batching them for daily processing.
+Typically, at the end of the day, the merchant transmits a batched list of all the credit card transactions that have been made that day and sends them to its bank.
+Some merchants settle transactions individually in real time as they occur rather than batching them for daily processing.
 The merchant’s bank then sends the transactions to the appropriate payment network for processing.

 The Credit Card Issuer Sends Payment

 The Merchant Gets Paid

-The credit card network sends payment to the merchant bank who collects its own fee before depositing the credit card charges in the merchant's account.
+The credit card network sends payment to the merchant's bank, which collects its own fee before depositing the credit card charges in the merchant's account.

 The Credit Card Issuer Bills You

 Each month, the credit card issuer sends a bill for the charges you made during the month.
 Then, you pay some or all the charges.
 If you choose to pay only a portion of the charges, you'll pay interest on the amount that you don't pay.
 The credit card issuer uses your balance and interest payments to reimburse merchants as new transactions are made.